dartKnightRises/App-SolutelyTheAppWhisperer/README.md

-# ToggleBrightness
+# MaterialTheme

-The "Brightness Switch" Flutter project demonstrates how to create a simple mobile application that allows users to toggle between light and dark mode and store last session using SharedPreference.
+The "Material Theme" Flutter project demonstrates how to create a simple mobile application that changes the entire theme of the application.

 ## Overview

 This Flutter project showcases the implementation of a dynamic theme switching feature.
 ## Key Features

-- **Dynamic Theme Switching:** Users can switch between light and dark modes by tapping on a switch widget displayed on the app's main screen.
+- **Dynamic Theme Switching:** Users can switch between various theme by tapping on the theme tile displayed on the app's main screen.

 ## Getting Started

-Follow these steps to get started with the "Brightness Switch" Flutter project:
+Follow these steps to get started with the "Material Theme" Flutter project:

 1. **Clone the Repository:**
    ```bash